RPG Maker Day & Night Cycle Step-by-Step Tutorial

 If you use a different engine

 Create the events manually in your own project.
-A clean way is placing the setup events in the top-left corner of a map first, then moving them into Common Events once you’re happy.
+A clean way is placing the setup events in the top-left corner of a map first, then moving them into Common Events once you’re happy with everything.

 Part 1.
 Create the Game Time (Seconds, Minutes, Hours)